Rare Kidney Stone Consortium

 Data about registry participants are secure and deidentified.
 This means that personal details are removed before the information is studied so people can't be individually identified.

-The registries are complemented by a biobank.
+A biobank complements the registries.
 The biobank stores samples of DNA, blood and urine.
 These samples are used to study kidney conditions and identify biomarkers that may be helpful for clinical studies.

 Contact us for information about participating in any of these projects.